alessio-proietti/2022-IN490-exam/README.md

 ![Alt text](./panopticon.jpg "Jeremy Bentham's Panopticon")

 ## VMs and Containers
-Virtual machines have been a great deal in the old mainframe world and in the early days of the World Wide Web and the commercial Internet too after widespreading demand of hosting services.
+Virtual machines have been a great deal in the old mainframe world and in the early days of the World Wide Web and the commercial Internet too after widespreading demand of hosting services, also today virtualization importance in exploding _cloud computing_ industry cannot be overstated.

-Virtualization importance in then emerging _cloud computing_ industry cannot be overstated and more recently a new paradigm walked into the stage as a promising alternative theory of workload, enabled by so called Operating System-level virtualization (Shared Kernel virtualization).
+More recently a new paradigm walked into the stage as a promising alternative theory of workload, enabled by so called Operating System-level virtualization (Shared Kernel virtualization).
 Virtual machines are bulky and need maintenance, proper configuration of software and serious management of software updates.
 In principle virtual machines could serve as general purpose host but rapidly tend to become high specialized.

 However also highly specialized VMs usually carry tons of unused, opaque and potentially flawed software, exposing large attack surface.
 It is a flexibility and security nightmare.

 ![Alt text](./containers.jpg "Apples-to-Oranges comparison")